Xuemin-Duan/authorship-verification/README.md

 # authorship-verification
+Authorship Verification 2020
-- University of Copenhagen
-- IT and Cognition
-- Language Processing 2
+- University of Copenhagen & IT and Cognition & Language Processing 2
-- Authorship Verification 2020 task

-This repository contains the source code used to generate my model for the PAN 2020 authorship verification shared task: https://pan.webis.de/clef20/pan20-web/author-identification.html
+This repository contains the source code used to generate my model for the PAN 2020 authorship verification shared task: https://pan.webis.de/clef20/pan20-web/author-identification.html .
 This project is intented to decide whether two texts have been written by the same author based on comparing the texts' writing styles.

-## Note
 I developed all scripts in Jupyter Notebooks.
 ## Running the program:
 - put the 'pan20-authorship-verification-training-small-truth.jsonl' and 'pan20-authorship-verification-training-small.jsonl' two files into data folder.
 Dataset can be dowloaded on https://pan.webis.de/data.html#pan20-authorship-verification
 - run the dataread.ipynb first to read dataset.